Cultural Facilities Fund

 - Funds received from the Commonwealth of Massachusetts.

 It is not required for applicants to have the match in hand at the time of the application.
 Capital Grantees will have up to 24 months and Feasibility and Technical Assistance and System Replacement Grantees will have up to 12 months from the grant approval date to raise matching funds.
-However, as part of the evaluation criteria, applicants which demonstrate ability to raise matching funds within 18 months of the application deadline will be prioritized for award.
+However, as part of the evaluation criteria, Capital Grant applicants which demonstrate ability to raise matching funds within 12 months of the application deadline will be prioritized.
 Matching funds must be used for eligible project costs.

 Deadlines and Requirements for Returning CFF Grantees

 Organizations that have previously been awarded Cultural Facilities Fund grants will have the opportunity to apply to the Fund in the upcoming round so long the following schedule and conditions have been met: